wonsunahn/Capstone_Fall2022/_internships/presentation_schedule_1015.md

 ---
 layout: page
-title: CS 1900/1950 Presentation Schedule
+title: CS 1900/1950 Presentation Schedule (1015 Section)
-permalink: /internship_presentation_schedule
+permalink: /internship_presentation_schedule_1015
 ---

 Don't forget to send your instructor your slides by the previous day midnight.